 I'm Gabriela Tavares.
-I'm a software engineer helping users get great answers to their questions on Google.
+I'm a software engineer at Google, working on algorithms that provide answers to users’ search queries.
 Previously I was at Caltech, where I earned a PhD in Computation and Neural Systems.
 During my PhD I studied the problem of how humans make decisions, and developed models that explain how the brain deliberates and selects between choices.

 I'm originally from Rio de Janeiro, Brazil, where I majored in computer engineering at the Pontifical Catholic University.
-I also lived in London for two years while pursuing a masters in artificial intelligence at Imperial College London.
+I was also in London for two years while pursuing a masters in artificial intelligence at Imperial College London.

 My interests are mostly related to neuroscience and artificial intelligence.
-I also love yoga and running, and camping/hiking with my husband Juri.
+I also love dance, yoga, running, and going on hikes and camping trips with my husband Juri.

 GOOGLE NYC, SOFTWARE ENGINEER